Liver64/LoxBerry-Owntracks/README.md

 # LoxBerry-Owntracks

-Geolocation and Geotracking Plugin for LoxBerry Installation and usage ist explained in LoxWiki: (to be updated)
+Geolocation and Geotracking Plugin for LoxBerry\n Installation and usage ist explained in LoxWiki: (to be updated)